AnirudhSudhir/landing/README.md

-A landing page for an imaginary business built using HTML and CSS as part of The Odin Project assignment.
+A landing page built using HTML and CSS as part of The Odin Project assignment.